rizky201008/vixitask/README.md

 # Vixitask - Tasks management app
 [![Download Vixitask - Tasks Management](https://img.shields.io/sourceforge/dt/vixitask.svg)](https://sourceforge.net/projects/vixitask/files/latest/download)

-Vixitask is simple and leighweight tasks management app.
+Vixitask is simple and lightweight tasks management app.
 This app is created to boost your productivity by manage all your tasks on your phone.
-This app is Open Source, if you wan't to improve this app you can create pull request to Vixitask repository on github.
+This app is Open Source, if you want to improve this app you can create pull request to Vixitask repository on github.

 ## Libraries used in this project